How children's bones grow

 Vitamin D is important for bones because it helps our bodies to absorb calcium.

 Our main source of vitamin D is sunlight.
-This is made by our skin when it’s exposed to sun during the summer months.
-The problem is that, here in the rainy UK, more than one in five of us lack vitamin D, and this may affect the health of our bones.
+Vitamin D is made by our skin when it’s exposed to sunlight during the summer months (late March/April to the end of September).

-There are only a few foods that contain useful amounts of vitamin D. These include oily fish, eggs and foods that have been fortified with vitamin D, such as spreads and cereals.
+There are only a few foods that are a good source of vitamin D. These include oily fish, eggs and foods that have been fortified with vitamin D, such as fat spreads and some breakfast cereals.
+Read Food for strong bones.

-If you receive benefits, you may be eligible for free Healthy Start vitamins, which contain vitamin D. Your health visitor can tell you more, or visit the Healthy Start website.
+If you receive benefits, you may be eligible for free Healthy Start vitamins, which contain vitamin D. Your health visitor can tell you more, or you can visit the Healthy Start website.

 Bone-strengthening exercises for children